ociaw/RoverSim/README.md

 All releases are available [On GitHub](https://github.com/ociaw/RoverSim/releases).
 However, for the most up-to-date code, you should clone this repository and build from source.

-Run either `MarsRoverScratchHost.exe` or `RoverSim.AvaloniaHost.exe`, depending on which host you're using.
+Run either `WinFormsClient.exe` or `RoverSim.AvaloniaHost.exe`, depending on which host you're using.

 # Create an AI